clokep/relapse/docs/usage/configuration/config_documentation.md

 ### `worker_daemonize`

 Specifies whether the worker should be started as a daemon process.
-If Synapse is being managed by [systemd](../../systemd-with-workers/), this option must be omitted or set to `false`.
+If Relapse is being managed by [systemd](../../systemd-with-workers/), this option must be omitted or set to `false`.

 Defaults to `false`.